GRIDAPPSD/gridappsd-docs/docs/source/using_gridappsd/test_manager_events.rst

 Scheduled Commands
 ^^^^^^^^^^^^^^^^^^

-WIP.
 Commands can be scheduled a point in time in the simulation.

 .. code-block:: none
     :caption: JSON scheduled command schema